 What about SWAGTRON® Electric Scooters?

 Performance in adverse weather conditions is one of the many areas where shoddy electric scooters do not come close to matching the standards and quality of SWAGTRON.
-Our electric scooters are water resistant (IPX4) and can be ridden in short intervals during a light rain.
+Our electric scooters are water-resistant (IPX4) and can be ridden in short intervals during light rain.

 All SWAGTRON electric scooters come with grooved rubber or inflatable tires.
 These tires offer a firm grip on most of the surfaces, wet or dry.
 No matter what surface you ride on, riders will have a good grip on the road for proper handling.

 When Not To Ride Your Electric Scooter: In The Rain or Low Visibility

 Briefly riding your SWAGTRON electric scooter in light rain causes no harm to you or your scooter.
 But if it’s raining heavily and your visibility is reduced, you probably shouldn’t go riding.
 Wait for the rains to subside before heading out.
 Avoid going out on electric scooters during torrential rain.